mandjo2010/site/content/posts/2014-11-03--be-geo-gra-phe-2/index.md

 ---
 title: Finding Geographic Data
-subTitle: Finding GIS Data on the web from wade range of sources
+subTitle: Finding GIS Data on the web from wide range of sources
 category: "Spatial Data"
 cover: photo-1489824904134-891ab64532f1-cover.png
 ---

-Welcome to Spatial Data World: to be credible, it has to be relevant and authoritative.
+Welcome to Spatial Data World: to be credible, data has to be relevant and authoritative.

-This page identify sources of geospatial data and resources with a primary focus on authoritative sources.
+This page identifies authoritative sources of geospatial data and resources.

 ### Geospatial Data Sources

 - <a href="https://inspire-geoportal.ec.europa.eu/" target="_blank">Inspire Geoportal (European Union)</a>